 “Working with the migrant community helped me realize there was an urgent need in the United States for bilingual people to reach out and help those in need.”

+Thanks to his Latin American and Caribbean Studies minor, he brings to his job a broad understanding of the history and culture of many of the people he is working with and how their history is tied to the history of the United States.
 “I also feel like the Spanish program does a great job at combining language with history and culture.
 I learned from my professors that to truly understand literature, you have to first understand the society that produced it.”

 Reflecting on his experience at Transylvania, Hatton is quick to repudiate any stereotypes of college professors as self-absorbed or standoffish.
 “The Spanish department is staffed with some of the kindest, most insightful, and wisest people I know.
 The professors are all willing to go the extra mile to make sure their students succeed.”

 Transylvania University admits students regardless of age, race, color, ethnicity, religion, gender, sexual orientation, disability, veteran status, national origin, or any other classification protected by federal or state law or local ordinance.